 One of the grandest sights in nature is to behold a 60,000-pound gray whale breaching over the blue waters of the Pacific Ocean.
 When accompanied by their young or traveling together with other adults in a pod, it can be a memory you’ll treasure for years.
-Oregon is a fantastic place to whale watch.
+In short, whale watching in Oregon is fastastic.
 The natural beauty of its rugged, emerald coastline is an ideal complement to witnessing the 12,000-mile migration of these magnificent marine mammals.

 While often elusive, whales don’t spend all of their time under the water.
 Whales get their oxygen from the air, just like you and I. Did you know that the commonly sighted gray whales have double spouts and that their blow is not a fountain of water, but mist resulting from the warm air they exhale under high pressure?
 Their diving cycle is also rhythmic – a few short dives of less than a minute then followed by a longer dive of three to six minutes.